 Practicing self-care when you’re a busy woman sounds like an impossibility.
 But building self-care into your life is one way of resetting the stress, focusing on yourself as a person, not a list, and toning down that frustration that can at times simmer underneath everything you do.
 And regardless of how busy you are- it can be done with these ideas for self-care for busy women.

 Sometimes it feels as though life is a giant to-do list.
-And while I’m all for having lists, setting targets and creating goals, on more than one occasion I’ve felt as though from the moment I wake up, until the moment I go to sleep, it’s all about checking boxes.
+And while I’m all for having lists, setting targets, and creating goals, on more than one occasion I’ve felt as though from the moment I’ve woken up, until the moment I’ve gone to sleep, it’s all been about checking boxes.

 There is a solution to this however: that magical word self-care.
-Bringing self-care into your life is one way of resetting the stress, focusing on you as a person not a list, and toning down that frustration that can at times be simmering underneath everything you do.
+Bringing self-care into your life is one way of resetting the stress, focusing on yourself as a person, not a list, and toning down that frustration that often simmers underneath everything you do.

 Using that framework, below are ways in which self-care for busy women can work, broken down into the key parts of the day.

 Note that I’ve attached affiliate links here for your convenience.
 This means if you click on a link and purchase an item, I will receive a small commission at no cost to you.
 Click here for my full disclosure policy.